SFTP as storage backend

 | Fingerprints | SHA256 fingerprints of the remote server's host key.
 Optional but highly recommended: if provided, the connection is rejected unless one of the fingerprints matches the server's host key. |

 | SFTP root directory | Path prefix on the remote server.
-If set, all operations are restricted to this path and its subdirectories.
-Do not set this inside a symlinked directory.
+If set, the account is scoped to this path and its subdirectories — see SFTP root directory and path confinement for what this boundary guarantees.
+Do not set it to a symbolic link or inside a symlinked directory.
 Defaults to /. |

 | Buffer size | Buffer size in MB for read/write operations (0–16).
 See Buffering below. |